jlengstorf/frontend-masters-intro-to-gatsby/lessons/load-data-headless-cms.md

 description: "TKTK"
 ---

+Where Gatsby _really_ starts to shine is when we dig into its third-party plugins.
+For example, there are a large number of headless CMSs out there, and many of them have a Gatsby source plugin available.

+One such headless CMS is [Sanity](https://www.sanity.io/).
+For this workshop, we'll use the [_Learn With Jason_](https://www.learnwithjason.dev) Sanity instance to pull in episode data.

+To start, let's install the Sanity source plugin:

 ```bash
 npm install gatsby-source-sanity
 ```

-For this workshop, we'll use the [_Learn With Jason_](https://www.learnwithjason.dev) Sanity instance.
+## Configure the Sanity source plugin in Gatsby

+To use the source plugin, make the following changes to `gatsby-config.js`:

 ```diff
   module.exports = {